mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 {% endhighlight %}

 Not too much of a difference there, but in terms of behavior, `min/max-width` will work when the browser is resized, whereas `min/max-device-width` requires a mobile device or simulator to trigger.
 For this reason device detection is often the most bothersome to work with.
-It also does not account for a user using a smaller browser window on their desktop or laptop, causing a bothersome horizontal scroll.
+It also does not account for a user using a smaller browser window on their desktop or laptop, causing an annoying horizontal scroll.
 For the best user experience, and adherence to true responsive design principles we are seeing window-size detection become most popular.

 But then how do we define these terms simply?

 ### .The Spectrum Defined

 Going back to the geometry example, what I propose are a few major definitions, or buzz words if you will, each nesting within one another like Russian matryoshka dolls.
-A spectrum highlights the gray areas that we see as sites bring themselves into the mobile era.
+A spectrum allows us to see the gray areas created as sites bring themselves into the mobile era.

 #### Mobile Optimized

 This encompasses any site with even the most primitive of mobile capabilities--all the way up to full on digital liquid mercury.
 It's just vague enough to show you have a clue where the current trends are going, but not specific enough to be presumtuous of anything ground-breaking.
 It shows the existance of a strategy, albeit it may be a poor one.
+A client solely in this category and none of the others will typically have a seperate mobile site or single m.dot template.

 #### Adaptive

 Adaptive design takes the approach of setting the template to shift at predetermined widths or *breakpoints*.
-Traditionally this could either be done by serving up a new template (the m.dot method) based upon device detection, or through media queries.
-However, today, we see this definition applied mainly to the media query method only and serving up an m.dot template becoming a solution to simply achieve the buzz word of mobile optimization.
-To call this approach *adaptive* would be rather disingenuous by today's standards.
-But even when done by media query, it can either specify device-width or simply use window-width, but the site will appear to *snap* at these breakpoints to the next layout.
+Traditionally this could either be done by serving up a new templates based upon device detection, or through media queries utilizing the same template.
+However, today, we see this definition applied mainly to the media query method as serving up an m.dot template alone is losing favor, and really only proving mobile optimization rather than full adaptive principle.
+When done by media query, adaptive sites can either specify device-width or window-width, but the site will appear to *snap* at the specified breakpoints to the next layout.
 One can see that in the adaptive definition alone there is a spectrum, but it's beginning to narrow.

 If you are on a desktop, take a look at <a href="http://jsfiddle.net/mrispoli24/E2xsr/6/embedded/result/" target="_blank">this example</a>.
 I've made the break points a bit more drastic to emphasize the effect but be sure to take a look at how the Site content *snaps* to the next width.
 I used the window-size detection method so you can simply resize your browser window rather than load in a device.

 #### Responsive

 Responsive design means that the site will *respond* to any device constraints thrown at it.
 It involves the use of percentages for element and font size, fluid grids, and will scale the layout according to window-width *not* device-width.
 This is the latest craze in web design as it is the most forward thinking by ensuring consistent layout despite the myriad of new devices and screen sizes released each year.
 Does this mean that a responsive site is not also adaptive?
-No, it most certainly is adaptive it's just more graceful.
+No, it most certainly is adaptive, it's just more graceful than other adaptive methods.
 But is an adaptive site also responsive?
 Not necessarily.

 If you are on a desktop, take a look at <a href="http://jsfiddle.net/mrispoli24/9L9wk/8/embedded/result/" target="_blank">this example</a>.
 When you resize the window, you  can see that rather than snapping to specific points, a *fluid grid* scales on it's own, reconfiguring the layout when necessary at smaller resolutions.